-- Ask the childcare provider to call if the child doesn’t show up for care as expected
+- Ask your childcare provider to call if your child doesn’t show up for care as expected.

 - Write a note or place a stuffed animal in the passenger's seat to remind you that a child is in the back seat.